Hubie Halloween

-Hubie Halloween is a 2020 American mystery horror comedy film directed by Steve Brill, co-written by Tim Herlihy and Adam Sandler, who also stars in the title role, and co-starring an ensemble supporting cast consisting of Kevin James, Julie Bowen, Ray Liotta, Rob Schneider, June Squibb, Kenan Thompson, Shaquille O'Neal, Steve Buscemi, and Maya Rudolph.
-The film follows a Halloween-loving delicatessen worker who must save the town of Salem, Massachusetts, from a kidnapper.
+Hubie Halloween is a 2020 American horror comedy mystery film directed by Steve Brill, co-written by Tim Herlihy and Adam Sandler, and features an ensemble cast consisting of Sandler in the title role, Kevin James, Julie Bowen, Ray Liotta, Rob Schneider, June Squibb, Kenan Thompson, Shaquille O'Neal, Steve Buscemi, Tim Meadows, Maya Rudolph, and Ben Stiller, with the latter reprising his role from Happy Gilmore (1996).
+The film follows a Halloween-loving delicatessen worker who must save the town of Salem, Massachusetts, from a kidnapper as various hijinks occur.

 Released on October 7, 2020, by Netflix, the film received mixed reviews from critics, although some critics considered it better than Sandler's other recent comedies.
-The film pays tribute to actor Cameron Boyce, who was set to co-star but died in 2019.
+It pays tribute to actor Cameron Boyce, who was set to co-star, but died in 2019 due to epilepsy.
+Karan Brar appeared in the intended role instead.

 Plot

-Hubie Dubois is a dimwitted delicatessen employee in Salem, Massachusetts who is ridiculed by almost the entire city, and is the butt of many practical jokes.
-His antics have annoyed police sergeants Steve Downey and Blake, and Father Dave, a priest.
-Hubie spends his time during Halloween monitoring the city as the official Halloween Helper.
+In Salem, Massachusetts, Hubert "Hubie" Dubois, a friendly, but dimwitted and cowardly delicatessen employee, is bullied by most of the city, and the victim of many practical jokes.
+He has annoyed police sergeants Steve Downey and Blake, and Father Dave for ages.
+Hubie spends his Halloweens monitoring the city as the official Halloween Helper.

 The day before Halloween, Hubie meets his strange new neighbor Walter Lambert, and news spreads around town about Richie Hartman, a convict and childhood friend of Hubie who has absconded from a local mental institution.

-The next day is Halloween; Hubie is working as Halloween Monitor and investigates Walter's home after reports of strange noises.
-Having reported this to the police, he is "recruited" by Downey as an "AUU" (auxiliary undercover unit).
-Hubie believes this assignment is genuine, but it is really just something Steve tells Hubie in hopes it will deter Hubie from bothering him.
+On Halloween day Hubie, working as Halloween Monitor, investigates Walter's home after hearing strange noises.
+Reporting this to the police, he is "recruited" by Downey as an "AUU" (auxiliary undercover unit).
+Hubie believes this assignment is genuine, but it is really just something Steve tells him as a distraction, hoping it keeps him out of the way.

-Hubie goes to a local Halloween party to monitor the activities.
-However, it soon turns sour.
-Hubie is tricked into going into a corn maze following reports about a lost child.
+Hubie goes to a local Halloween party to monitor the activities, however, it soon turns sour.
+He is tricked into going into a corn maze seeking a lost child.
 Hubie's young co-worker Mike follows hoping to scare Hubie.
-Hubie finds Mike and sees him getting pulled into the maze and then disappearing.
+He finds Mike and watches him get pulled into the maze and then disappear.